Focus and scope

 Submissions to RiCL must present an accurate account of the work performed as well as an objective discussion of its significance.
 Underlying data should be represented accurately and with an appropriate academic style in the paper.
 A paper should contain sufficient detail and references to permit others to replicate the work.

 Authors are responsible for submitting their articles following the general and style guidelines of RiCL.
 Otherwise the articles will be immediately returned to their authors and will not be sent to the two blind reviewers until compliance with the style sheet guidelines is satisfactory.
+A template to help you format your article can be downloaded here.

 Authors are required to check off their submission's compliance with the General and Style guidelines by ticking the corresponding box in the Submission Preparation Checklist.